-Courtney Hill retired from the General Electric Company after a 36-year career in manufacturing technology, process development and commercialization.
+Courtney Hill retired from the General Electric Company in 2012 after a 36-year career in manufacturing technology, process development, and commercialization.
 Presently, Courtney operates CJ Hill Consulting Services.

-As the General Manager of Manufacturing and Quality Technology, a global technology organization for GE Aviation, Courtney was responsible for the development of next generation affordable manufacturing and inspection processes that support GE Aviation’s products and services worldwide.
+As the General Manager of Manufacturing Technology, a global technology organization for GE Aviation, Courtney was responsible for the development of next-generation affordable manufacturing and inspection processes that support GE Aviation’s products and services worldwide.
 Notable areas of technology development and commercialization include high-performance structural composites, additive manufacturing, ceramic matric composites, advanced robotic applications, and digital manufacturing.

-Throughout his General Electric career, Mr. Hill held numerous engineering, operations and sourcing positions within GE Aviation, GE Power and Water, and GE Global Research.
+Throughout his General Electric career, Mr. Hill held numerous engineering, operations, and supply chain management positions within GE Aviation, GE Power, and GE Global Research.
 A champion of operational excellence to drive productivity and cost-effective manufacturing, Courtney has extensive experience in Six Sigma and lean manufacturing.

-A graduate of Lehigh University, Mr. Hill currently serves as the chair of the National Center for Manufacturing Sciences board of directors and on the board of the MTConnect Institute.
+A graduate of Lehigh University, Mr. Hill currently serves as Chairman of the Board of the National Center for Manufacturing Sciences and the Chairman of the Board for the MTConnect Institute.
 He also serves on the Board of Gardner Business Media.
-He formerly served on the boards of TechSolve and the Edison Welding Institute.
+He formerly served on the boards of Oberg Industries, TechSolve and the Edison Welding Institute.

 C. Alan Ferguson, PhD